OpitzLab/NeMo-TMS/README.md

 The procdures for running simulations at each scale and the intermediate steps are given in details in the corresponding directories.

-**Note:** throughout this repository, <ins>neuron</ins> refers to the actual neural cells, while <ins>NEURON</ins> refers to the NEURON simulation environment used for the computational modeling of neurons.
+**Note:** throughout this repository, <ins>neuron</ins> refers to the biological neural cells, while <ins>NEURON</ins> refers to the NEURON simulation environment used for the computational modeling of neurons.

 ## Instructions
 To run a full multi-scale model, follow the documentations in each directory in the following order: